mlabs-haskell/catalyst-funded-projects/Fund7/Double-DAO/README.md

 consolidating their [similar proposal](https://cardano.ideascale.com/c/idea/382311) with ours.
 Their project was already in development, so MLabs considered this a synergistic situation and agreed.
-Fortunately, both proposals were funded providing a strong foundation early on, and the MLabs - Clear Contracts patnership was made official early in 2022.
+Fortunately, both proposals were funded providing a strong foundation early on, and the MLabs - Clear Contracts partnership was made official early in 2022.
 Since, the Clear Contracts team has spearheaded outreach, frontend development, and business development while MLabs has guided smart contract development and also assisted with business development.